Midvale Visitation Rights Attorneys

 Establish, Enforce, or Modify Parent-Time in Salt Lake County, UT

-Parent-time, also referred to as visitation, refers to time a non-custodial parent spends with a child.
+Parent-time also referred to as visitation, refers to the time a non-custodial parent spends with a child.
 Parents can come to their own agreement regarding parent-time, or the court may need to intervene and may establish visitation based on a minimum parent-time schedule set forth by state law.

 If you need help reaching a parent-time agreement, enforcing your right to spend time with your child, or modifying a parent-time order, Haskins James may be able to help.
 Our Midvale visitation attorneys understand the intricacies of Utah law as it applies to parent-time, child custody, and divorce.
 We also know how important this matter is to you and your child, and that is why we work closely with our clients to ensure we fully understand their needs and goals.
 When you choose our firm, you can rest assured that we will be there for you – every single step of the way.

-Call (801) 850-0155 for a free review of your parent-time matter.
+Call (801) 850-0155 or contact our firm online for a free review of your parent-time matter.
 From our office in Midvale, we serve clients across Sandy, South Jordan, West Jordan, West Valley City, and the surrounding areas.

 Ideally, parents can reach their own arrangement and agreement regarding parent-time, as this will take into account their unique schedules, needs, and preferences that Utah Code may not consider.
 If this agreement is signed and notarized, it can be included as a part of a final divorce decree.